NaviteLogger/Discord-utility-and-music-bot/README.md

 - Node.js (version 14 or higher)
 - npm (version 6 or higher)
-- A Discord Bot Token
+- A Discord Bot Token (obtained from 'https://discord.com/developers/applications')
-- FFmpeg and libtool
+- FFmpeg, libtool and libsodium-wrappers

 ### Setup